craftercms/docs/source/reference/project-tools/studio/publishing-assets-in-external-storage.rst

 * **configuration:** configuration specific for the store type (For AWS S3, it requires credentials to access the buckets)

 Remember to encrypt your credentials.
-For more information on how to manage/encode your secrets such as AWS credentials, please see :ref:`newIa-managing-secrets`
+For more information on how to manage/encode your secrets such as AWS credentials, please see :ref:`managing-secrets`

-To see more information on the Blob Stores configuration, see :ref:`newIa-blob-stores-configuration`
+To see more information on the Blob Stores configuration, see :ref:`blob-stores-configuration`

 ^^^^^^^^^^^^^^^